UseMuffin/Footprint/README.md

 ### Component

-First, you will need to load the `Muffin/Footprint.Footprint` in your `AppController`.
+First, you will need to load the `Muffin/Footprint.Footprint` component in your `AppController`.
 Load it **after** `AuthenticationComponent`/`AuthComponent` and **before** any other components which use a model: